 On an annual basis, the compensation committee conducts a thorough risk assessment of our compensation programs and practices to analyze whether they encourage employees to take excessive or inappropriate risks.
-Management also participates in conducting these annual risk assessments and provides their analysis to the compensation committee for consideration.
 After conducting this analysis, the compensation committee concluded our compensation programs are, on balance, consistent with market practice and do not present material risks to us.